Mini Reprohack

 One of the best ways of learning what makes a reproducible project is to try to reproduce real life projects instead of toy examples.
 You’ll quickly learn what works and what doesn’t and pick up tools and workflows from others.

 Therefore we propose this optional homework in which you will do just that.
 You can do it at any moment during the workshop.
-Some paper require using particular packages or technologies that you might not be familiar at the start of the workshop.
+Some papers require using particular packages or technologies that you might not be familiar at the start of the workshop.
 Most of them should have readmes with instructions, but if you’re stuck, you can always ask for help in the #reprohack Slack channel or leave it for later.

 Reprohack is a project that organises meetups in which a bunch of people get together to reproduce results.
 In their website they host a database of papers submitted by their authors.
 Papers that have been reviewed at least one have a “Mean reproducibility score” which will tell you roughly how easy it is to reproduce it.
 To get the code of a paper, you need to go to the “Code URL” link that’s on its respective reprohack page.